-When we start writing our application for an exciting job and we look at the profile the company is asking for, we tend to present ourselves in the best possible manner.
-Be careful not to fall into the trap to exaggerate or to even insert skills or experiences that you do not have.
+When we start writing our application for an exciting job, and we look at the profile the company is asking for, we tend to present ourselves in the best possible manner.
+Be careful not to fall into the trap of exaggerating or to even inserting skills or experiences that you do not have.
 If you do not stay honest and authentic, the risk of disqualifying yourself is pretty high.
-Imagine you write in your CV exceptionally good language skills in French and the HR Manager switches into French during the interview.
+Imagine you write in your CV excellent language skills in French, and the HR Manager switches to French during the interview.
 Or you get very technical questions from the expert in the company about specific IT skills.
 Always stay truthful and authentic.

 4. Do a proper spell check

 Even if you apply for a position where spelling and grammar are not a major part of the job – your CV must be professional and should not contain any spelling or grammar mistakes.
 Not paying attention to the right spelling and correct grammar will let the hiring manager think you have not paid enough attention to your CV and you might be a candidate that also does not pay enough attention to his job.
 More than 60 % of recruiters disqualify candidates with poor spelling.
 Do a thorough spell-check with Word or some other online service.
 Ideally, you should ask a friend or family member to have a final check too.

 60% of recruiters disqualify applications including spelling errors.

 Your CV contains a lot of information on only one or two pages.
 Therefore, it is important that you structure it nicely when writing a resume!
 A CV should follow established guidelines as outlined below.
 Several fonts, various colours, and inconsistent line spacing or differently formatted headings are a no-go.
 How to structure your CV: